 Section 2 ..
 Reasons To Believe/A Remarkable Book/Apocrypha, Gnostic Gospels etc.

 The Septuagint is often called the LXX for the 72 Jewish scholars who were supposedly commissioned to carry out the task of translating the Hebrew Bible into Koine, or common Greek.
 The story is based on an ancient document called the Letter of Aristeas, which is riddled with improbabilities and historical errors.
 After taking all factors into consideration, it seems reasonably clear that the story of the seventy elders is a work of fiction.
 And if there never were 72 translators commissioned by king Ptolemy, then they did not individually, and miraculously, come up with the same wording, and there is absolutely no grounds on which to base the claim that the Septuagint is an inspired version.
-It is far more likely that the first five books of Moses were translated into Greek by Hellenistic Jews living in Alexandria, Egypt, during the time of the reign of Ptolemy Philadelphus.
-They were losing touch with Hebrew and needed the Law in Greek... a language they probably used on a daily basis.
+It is far more likely that the first five books of Moses were translated into Greek by Hellenistic Jews living in Alexandria, who were losing touch with Hebrew.
 Other books were added later.
 This goes a long way in explaining why some of the Old Testament books show obvious signs of incompetent translation.... the translators often showing an "insufficient knowledge of Hebrew, or a failure to grasp the sense of the context".
-Besides which it is very clear that Jesus quoted the Hebrew Old Testament, not the Greek Septuagint.

-The Canon of Scripture and The Apocrypha The basis of Christianity is found in the authority of Scripture.
-If we can't identify the content and extent pf Scripture, then we can't properly distinguish any theological truth from error.
+The Canon of Scripture and The Apocrypha Christianity is based on the Scriptures.
+If we can't identify the content and extent of Scripture, then we can't properly distinguish any theological truth from error.
 There were literally dozens of spiritual books that were written in the same time period as the books of the Bible, and many people believe that, because they were unfairly prejudiced against the teachings in these books, church councils weeded those ones out, with the result that many books that should have been included in the Bible, were not.
 The question is then, how the Hebrew canon (The Old Testament) and the Christian canon (The New Testament) were formed.
-In other words, what the selection process was that gave us our current 66 books of the Bible, and why certain books (called the apocrypha) accepted into the Catholic and Eastern Orthodox Bibles, are not included in Protestant Bibles.
+I

 Added October/November 2011